denoland/std/agents/hamr.md

 Manager should have the authority to make changes to ensure consistency and efficiency.

-## 2. Customer Agents can only update customer details.
+## 2. Customer Agents can only update customer details or create customers.

 Reason: Customer Agents interact directly with customers and handle their requests, so they need the ability to update customer information.